-Most of the EU Member States respond to the call for exchange of information regarding the new data on medicinal products marketed or combination of medicinal products or other relevant products in particular Member State.
+Most of the EU Member States respond to the call for exchange of information regarding the new data on medicinal products marketed or combination of medicinal products or other relevant products.

 Search for the peer-review scientific articles and review articles was performed using PUBMED, TOXLINE and SCOPUS scientific bases during the September and November 2016 with key words: thyme oil, thymus essential oil.